 Take a targeted list of 20-100 probable buyers and mail them a five-sentence letter focused on them — not you and your services.
 Time the letter to arrive the same day you make your first call.
 If you include a call-to-action in the written message, your response rate may be as high as 30%.

 Successful people also identify and eliminate time wasters.
 Look at your work schedule from last week and ask yourself, ‘If my distribution of time does not change, will I be able to achieve my personal and/or professional goals?’

-What activities should I continue doing?
+- What activities should I continue doing?

-What activities would I like to start doing?
+- What activities would I like to start doing?

-What activities must I stop doing?
+- What activities must I stop doing?

 Month 3: Sales Calls